jeffmlpsi/for-aruna/Readme.md

 Before running:
-a) create a security group in us-west-1 named: AllowSshHttpHttps
+a) create a security group in us-west-1 named: test
 b) make sure you have an ssh key from us-west-1 and you know where it is on your machine
 c) Install Python 3.9 or later
 d) Install boto3, the Python API for AWS, with pip3